taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/03-redux-architecture.md

 export default archiveReducer;
 ~~~~~~~~

-- it uses a constant action type from a different file
-- it is already defined in another file to be reused when dispatching the action
+The action type is already outsourced in a different file.
+This way it can be reused when dispatching the action from the Redux store.

 {title="src/constants/actionTypes.js",lang="javascript"}
 ~~~~~~~~
 export const STORY_ARCHIVE = 'STORY_ARCHIVE';
 ~~~~~~~~

-- last but not least, you can dispatch the action in your root component
+Last but not least, you can import the action type and dispatch the whole action in your root component.

 {title="src/reducers/archive.js",lang="javascript"}
 ~~~~~~~~